pitch-guys/pitch-hero/README.md

 Click [here](https://pitch-guys.github.io/pitch-hero/)!

 ## Project Description
-Pitch Hero is a gamified pitch trainer intended to motivate users of all musical levels to improve their relative pitch sense and singing skills, potentially to achieve perfect or relative pitch.
-In this web-app game, players must sing the appropriate notes in time in order to evade the obstacles and survive.
-As they get more practice, they can keep surpassing their previous high scores and even rank themselves globally on the leaderboard.
+Pitch Hero is a gamified pitch trainer intended to motivate users of all musical levels to improve their relative pitch sense and singing skills.
+The game is played in   the web browser and involves the user singing different pitches to dodge the incoming obstacles.
+If the player collides with an obstacle, their final score is displayed   and the game ends.
+Through practice, the player's pitch skills will improve and they can beat their previous high scores, placing them on the leaderboards for everyone     to see!

 ## Operational use case
 User is able to sing a certain pitch to control Bibby's height and attempt to survive going between the pipe's gaps.
 Users can see their score displayed in the corner.

 ## User Manual
-### Description
-  Pitch Hero is a gamified pitch trainer intended to motivate users of all musical levels to improve their relative pitch sense and singing skills.
-The game is played in   the web browser and involves the user singing different pitches to dodge the incoming obstacles.
-If the player collides with an obstacle, their final score is displayed   and the game ends.
-Through practice, the player's pitch skills will improve and they can beat their previous high scores, placing them on the leaderboards for everyone     to see!
 ### Installing and running.
   Pitch Hero is a browser game thus no additional installation is required.
 The game can be found and run at https://pitch-guys.github.io/pitch-hero/.
 ### Playing the Game